Salary Range: $50,000.00 to $53,000.00, Annually

 The Washington Center stands in solidarity with all marginalized communities.
 We believe communities are strengthened by the inclusion of and equity for all people.
 Racism, hate, and violence have no place in our society, and we condemn all such acts.
 We are committed to becoming an anti-racist and anti-hate organization.

-We commit to continuously striving for diversity, equity and inclusion through ongoing education and self-awareness.
-At The Washington Center, each person brings unique and varied experiences which inform our thoughts, actions, and decision-making processes.
-Our mission is to create an inclusive, safe environment for our staff and our students, where everyone’s differences are celebrated, every perspective is valued, and everyone feels safe to bring forth their authentic selves.
+We commit to continuously striving for diversity, equity and inclusion through ongoing education, reflection, and awareness.
+As an organization nearing five decades in existence, we recognize we have work to do.
+At The Washington Center, each person brings unique and varied lived experiences which inform our thoughts, actions, and decision-making processes.
+We aim to create an inclusive, safe environment for our staff, students, and all stakeholders, where everyone’s differences are honored, every perspective is valued, and everyone is safe to bring forth their authentic selves.